Phonics at Woods Loke

 How phonics is taught at Woods Loke

 Here are Woods Loke we follow the Letters and Sounds document to teach phonics sessions, with some additional resources from the Jolly Phonics scheme in the EYFS.
 More information about Letters and Sounds can be found here.
+We are currently developing a new phonics programme in line with the recent DoE Reading Framework publication.

 In the Early Years Foundation Stage and in Key Stage 1 phonics is taught discretely every day.
 All phonics sessions are delivered by a qualified teacher to the whole class, with targeted and effective TA support.